chilcano/wso2bam-wifi-thrift-cassandra-poc/README.md

-# PoC - Capturing WIFI traffic in Real Time using WSO2 BAM, Kismet, Apache Thrift and Apache Cassandra
+# PoC - Capturing WIFI traffic in Real Time using WSO2 BAM, Kismet, Thrift and Cassandra

 This repository contains: